REI Co-op Kingdom 6

-A final option is REI Co-op’s own Base Camp.
-The two models use similarly high quality materials but have completely different designs.
+Another option to consider is REI’s own Base Camp.
+The two models use similarly high-quality materials but have completely different designs.
 The Base Camp is intended for 3+ season weather with a sturdier dome construction and overlapping poles (for more, see our in-depth Base Camp review), while the Kingdom’s design maximizes airflow and interior space.
 And unlike the Base Camp, the Kingdom has the Mud Room and Porch accessories, which are a great way of increasing floor space and adding protection.
-In the end, the Kingdom’s more vertical walls, superior ventilation, and rich feature set make it our favorite camping tent on the market.
+In the end, the Kingdom’s more vertical walls, superior ventilation, and full feature set make it our favorite camping tent on the market.

 Editor’s note: We usually provide a live price comparison table below our outdoor gear reviews, but the Kingdom is sold exclusively by REI Co-op.
 You can see the Kingdom 6 page here and support us in the process.
 Thanks!